SrikanthGajjavarapu/quiz/README.md

 ### Installation

-Clone the repository to your local machine.
+1.Clone the repository to your local machine.
-Navigate to the project directory. cd quiz-application
+2.Navigate to the project directory. cd quiz-application
-Install dependencies.
+3.Install dependencies.
   npm install
-Start the Node.js server to run the quiz application. node server.js
+4.Start the Node.js server to run the quiz application. node server.js
-Open your web browser and visit http://localhost:3000/ to access the quiz.
+5.Open your web browser and visit http://localhost:3000/ to access the quiz.